Lead life-changing adventures while mentoring volunteer summer staff

-Additionally, Summer Interns will rotate through various leadership roles around camp.
-Leadership opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, working in the front office, and more.
+In recognizing that everyone is gifted uniquely, Summer Interns will have opportunities to rotate through a variety of leadership roles throughout the summer.
+Opportunities are based on interests and aptitude, and might include organizing gear in the pro shop, preparing food in the kitchen, leading adventures, working in the front office, and more.
 8 -12 Summer Interns will be accepted, with training beginning on June 10th featuring lessons taught by various Bighorn staff members.

 June 9 - August 18